Decentralized physical infrastructure network: Types

 Depending on their purpose, DePINs can be divided into two types.
 Physical Resource Networks rely on physical assets such as sensors and wireless networks.
 They operate at a local scale, and reward users for contributing data or network resources.
 Digital Resource Networks use digital assets such as bandwidth, computational resources or storage space, and encourage participants to contribute these resources to the network.
 They leverage a 'long tail' of idle capacity from participants.

+Market

+Sector-wide figures come largely from commercial research firms.
+Messari put DePIN at roughly 10 billion United States dollars of circulating market capitalisation against about 72 million dollars of annual onchain revenue, and reported that most DePIN tokens had fallen between 94 and 99 percent from their all-time highs even as revenue rose, with Helium recording an increase of about eight times year over year.
+Reported sources of demand include rented GPU capacity for machine learning workloads, long-term storage contracts, mapping data, and data credits for wireless connectivity.